General Data Protection Regulation (GDPR) Policy and Confidentiality

 The clinic will:

-- Seek clients consent prior to disclosure of information wherever possible, whether or not they judge that clients can be identified from the disclosure.
+- Seek clients consent prior to the disclosure of information wherever possible, whether or not they judge that clients can be identified from the disclosure.

 - Anonymise data